-One of Darlington County’s best known entertainment attractions is Darlington Raceway.
-Host to the Southern 500, considered by many to be NASCAR’s greatest contest, Darlington Raceway has seen names like Pearson, Yarborough, Petty and Earnhardt grace Victory Lane.
+Darlington County’s best known entertainment attraction is Darlington Raceway.
+Host to the Southern 500 on the Sunday before Labor Day, it is considered by many to be NASCAR’s greatest contest.
+Darlington Raceway has seen names like Pearson, Yarborough, Petty, and Earnhardt grace Victory Lane.
+On Mother’s Day weekend, the track hosts “Throwback” races for cup cars, Infinity cars, and trucks.
 Darlington Raceway is an active community partner, hosting or participating in numerous local events every year.
 In addition, it is a major economic driver for the Pee Dee region of South Carolina, generating over $54 million of economic impact for the area every year.

 Also accessible from Kalmia Gardens is the Sawyer Bike Path.
 The tree-lined path extends from just west of Kalmia Gardens and winds through the woods bordering the gardens and through a residential area before ending in downtown Hartsville.